brichards21/anime-proj-site/index.md

 interest in order to reduce dimensionality and stabilize the variance of our estimated coefficients.
-Because of their direct relationship with the dependent variable of interest (score), we omit `ranked`, `popularity`, and `score_completed`
+Because of their direct relationship with the dependent variable of interest (score), we omit `ranked`, `popularity`, and `score_completed` as possible predictors.

 ![](index_files/figure-markdown_strict/unnamed-chunk-12-1.png)

-Notably, number of members, favorites, watching, completed, on-hold, dropped, and plan to watch are moderately to highly correlated.
+Notably, number of `members`, `favorites`, `watching`, `completed`, `on-hold`, `dropped`, and `plan to watch` are moderately to highly correlated with one another.
 In order to correct for this, we will retain number of community members in each anime’s group as the representation of membership to the anime’s fan base in our dataset.
-Additionally, start year is highly correlated with end year so we’ll just retain information on start year and instead create a variable representing number of years running.
+Additionally, start year is highly correlated with end year so we just retained information on start year and instead created a variable representing *number* of years running.

 ![](index_files/figure-markdown_strict/unnamed-chunk-14-1.png)

-After removing the variables strongly correlated with number of variables, we have a better distribution of variables without unexpected multicollinearity.
+After removing the variables strongly correlated with number of members, we have a better distribution of variables without unexpected multicollinearity.
 We move on to stepwise selection with these predictors as well as our non-numeric predictors to choose the best variables to model MyAnimeList score.